stevencombs/retrocombs.github.io/_posts/mega65/2022-05-28-master-mega65-keyboard.md

 ## Conclusion

+This content was a blast to prepare and I hope readers and watchers learn as much from the content as I did putting it together.
+I'm prepared for the community to tell me that I've missed something or to make corrections.
+Use the comments below to share and if I get enough feedback, I'll consider an addendum.

 ## Join the Fun

 Don't miss the retro-computing fun. <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs) and check out [my other posts](https://www.stevencombs.com).